Aims of and participation in TACT

 Yes, TACT can be accessed from any PC that complies with the minimum operating requirements specified in the ‘end user instruction manual – subscriptions’, available on the UK NEQAS BTLP website http://www.ukneqasbtlp.org

-Full instructions for purchasing memberships are given in the ‘end user instruction manual – subscriptions’ on page 8, available on the UK NEQAS BTLP website http://www.ukneqasbtlp.org
+Full instructions for purchasing memberships are given in the ‘end user instruction manual – subscriptions’, available on the UK NEQAS BTLP website http://www.ukneqasbtlp.org

 Subscription to TACT is free, but a purchase order number is required at the point of subscription.
 The purchase order is raised in the same way you would renew your annual registration to UK NEQAS BTLP.
 The organisation is West Hertfordshire Hospitals NHS Trust, and the email address is [email protected] .
 However, we do not require you to email the purchase order to us, as all of the invoicing is done through the TACT system.